taocpp/config/doc/Writing-Config-Files.md

 ## Trailing Commas

-A single trailing comma is permitted after the last Array element or last Object member, including after the last member of the implicit top-level Object.
+A single trailing comma is permitted after the last array element or last object member, including after the last member of the implicit top-level object.

 #### Example taoCONFIG Input File